macraves/data_scientiest/readme.md

 ### how to run

 Application kicks start from main.py.
 It is a generic file that reads functions of flight_data.py and creates a list of functions where the user can enter its command to run appropriate functions.

+### flask app backend

+Some certain FlightData instance methods are used for flask